Start Here: Business Intelligence Analytics

 • Never mix them in the same total.

-• Always Join on the Correct Date: Messages use created_at, while reviews use date.
+• Always Join on the Correct Date: Facts expose date fields such as created_at_date, last_version_date, and transaction_date.
 The shared dim_dates table helps keep this consistent.

 • Filter by Location/Brand First: This is the central key that ties everything together and ensures the best query performance.